nicegamer7/413TheBestASR/README.md

 pip install matplotlib librosa numpy pandas torch==1.11.0 torchvision==0.12.0 torchtext==0.12.0 jiwer
 ```
 ## Audio preprocessing
+Audio files are preprocessed to convert them into mel-spectrograms.
+Each file is loaded using `torchaudio`, then converted to mel-spectrograms using PyTorch's built-in transformation.
+These mel-spectrograms are then plotted using `matplotlib` and saved as PNG files.
+Some experimentation was needed to determine the best parameters to pass to PyTorch's transformation.
+The parameters were chosen to produce high quality images, as the default parameters produced images that were blocky.
+The code is located in `convert.py`.
 ## Data preparation
 A subset of data from the original dataset are converted into a pandas dataframe.
 Then, the spectrograms are mapped with their corresponding sentences by matching the file names.
 ```python